alikahwaji/SDV503-Assessment-Three-2022/README.md

 ## :page_facing_up: Assessment Three Description

-:arrow_right: Assessment Assessment Outline is provided in this README file, SDV503 Moodle and SDV503 MS teams.
+:arrow_right: Assessment Assessment Outline is provided in this README file, SDV503 Moodle.
 Follow the Assessment
-              outline timeline and marking rubric
+              outline tasks and marking rubric

 :arrow_right: You MUST follow the GitHub classroom repo instrucation provided in the repo README file.